 In 2021, nine research projects funded by the European Space Agency (ESA) were awarded to SnT, all focusing on the industrial application of cutting-edge technologies.
 ESA's Partnership Projects introduce space-based solutions into the commercial market, with the goal of fostering competitiveness in the satcom sector.
-In particular, eight of the projects look at concrete applications for state-of-the-art satellite communication solutions.
-These are all conducted by SnT's Signal Processing and Communication group, headed by Prof. Symeon Chatzinotas.
+In particular, eight of the projects look at concrete applications for state-of-the-art satellite communication group, headed by Prof. Symeon Chatzinotas.
 Funded by ESA together with LuxIMPULSE, the ninth research project focuses on the proof of existence and integrity of digital data, and is conducted by the Computer Vision, Imaging, and Machine Intelligence group led by Prof. Djamila Aouada.
 Here is the complete list of projects: